BogdanPurdea/Applied-Computational-Intelligence-UBB/Year1_Semester2_AutonomousDriving/AD_HomeWorkTasks.md

 ## 📖 6.1 Definitions of Technical Terms

-Prove that finding the model settings that minimize the Negative Log-Likelihood (NLL) for a Gaussian distribution is exactly the same as minimizing the squared difference between the predictions and the true data (Ordinary Least Squares).

-Before we start the math, let us define the pieces of the equation.

 * **Model Parameters ($\theta$)**: The internal settings of the model.
 We want to find the best settings;
 * **Model Prediction ($\mu(x, \theta)$)**: The output guessed by our model for a given input ($x$) and current settings ($\theta$);
 * **True Target ($y$)**: The actual, correct answer we want our model to predict;